ramonauble/db-js/readme.md

 #### REV
 ----------------------------------------------------
- the REV page is host to a stereo convolution reverb, based on an impulse response taken from the Nashville First Baptist Church (†). the 6 sliders control the relative reverb send amounts for each of the 6 stereo panned waveshaper/oscillator pairings. the effect can thus be applied in varying amounts to each partial individually, offering granular control over the overall timbre of the reverberated signal. reverb send is represented visually by a single white circle (one per partial), which grows in size as the send for each partial is increased.
+ the REV page is host to a stereo convolution reverb, based on an impulse response taken from the Innocent Railway Tunnel (†). the 6 sliders control the relative reverb send amounts for each of the 6 stereo panned waveshaper/oscillator pairings. the effect can thus be applied in varying amounts to each partial individually, offering granular control over the overall timbre of the reverberated signal. reverb send is represented visually by a single white circle (one per partial), which grows in size as the send for each partial is increased.